 There are different types of elasticity.
 In particular, a demand curve can be elastic, unit elastic or inelastic.
 In fact, since elasticity is always measured at a certain point a single demand curve can have segments of all three types simultaneously.
 To see how this is possible, we will have to crunch the numbers and look at how elasticity is computed.
 The price elasticity of demand is defined as the percentage change in quantity demanded divided by the percentage change in the price of a good.
 This can be illustrated using the following formula.

 To give an example, let’s assume that an increase of 2% in the price of ice cream causes consumers to buy 6% less of it.
 According to our formula the elasticity in this case can be computed as 6% / 2% = 3.
-So the elasticity of demand equals 3.
+So the price elasticity of demand equals 3.
 Please note that in some cases, we need an additional formula (i.e. the midpoint formula) to calculate price elasticity of demand.
 More specifically, the midpoint formula is needed, when we try to calculate elasticities between two points on a demand curve.

-However we still need some kind of classification to actually work with that number, right now it does not really say much.
+In addition to that, we also need some kind of classification to actually work with the number we calculated above, right now it does not really say much.
 This is where the different types of elasticity mentioned above come into play.
 With their help we can classify the demand curve and thus interpret the result.

 - If the elasticity is greater than one, a demand curve is said to be elastic.
 In this case consumers respond strongly to price changes.
 As a result the quantity demanded changes proportionally more than the price.

 - If the elasticity is equal to one, a demand curve is said to be unit elastic.
 In that case consumers respond proportionally to price changes which means the quantity demanded will also change in the same proportion as the price.